-Art Inclusive is an exciting programme that encourages people at risk of social isolation to take up motivational and creative art workshops.
+Art Inclusive is an exciting programme offering creative activities in a relaxing and calm environment.
+It encourages people at risk of social isolation to engage and take part in meaningful and rewarding enrichment sessions.

-We use art and creativity as a tool to increase people's well-being and to bring people closer together within their communities.
+We use art and creativity as a tool to increase people's wellbeing, to improve their lives, and to bring people closer together within their communities.

 If you would like to know more about how Art Inclusive can help you, or your organisation, please get in touch!